Last Updated on November 8, 2021

 Christmas Lights Around New York City

-There are actually several different Christmas lights shows in NYC.
+There are actually several different Christmas lights displays in NYC.
 The most popular is the enormous real tree at Rockefeller Center and the light show on the façade of Saks Fifth Avenue opposite.
-The Christmas tree is lit early December through the beginning of January.
-There is a display of smaller trees, angels and baubles opposite the tree, and this is a very popular spot for photos and the perfect Instagram picture.
+The Christmas tree is lit in early December through the beginning of January.
+There is a display of smaller trees, angels, and baubles opposite the tree, and this is a very popular spot for photos and the perfect Instagram picture.
 On the façade of Saks is an elaborate light show that plays to music every ten minutes.
 Both of these are free.

-Another place to see Christmas lights is Dyker Heights neighborhood in Brooklyn.
+Another place to see Christmas lights is the Dyker Heights neighborhood in Brooklyn.
 You can take the subway there (plus a 15-minute walk), though tours also go there.
-For several blocks, all of the houses try to outdo each other with elaborate, garish displays of lights, inflatables and other Christmas decorations.
+For several blocks, all of the houses try to outdo each other with elaborate, garish displays of lights, inflatables, and other Christmas decorations.
 It is free to wander around the streets.
 The best lights are on 11th Avenue to 13th Avenue and from 83rd to 86th Street.

 Another option, seasonal though not strictly Christmas, is the Winter Lantern Festival at Snug Harbor on Staten Island.
 Dozens of awe-inspiring three-dimensional ‘lanterns’ are spread out over an enormous lawn.
 You can wander past and, in some instances, even through, them.
 There is also a performance of Chinese acrobats on the stage and food trucks selling hot chocolate and snacks to keep you warm.
 Parking is available on site.